Sign In / Sign Out

 Kenney is a Foundation Professor in the School of Politics and Global Studies and has been on the Arizona State University faculty since 1986.
 He is an alumnus of the University of Iowa.

-Dean of Social Sciences, College of Liberal Arts and Sciences
+Dean of Social Sciences, The College of Liberal Arts and Sciences

 Wentz's research interests include: shape and pattern analysis, geographic information science, applications of GIS to urban environment, urban remote sensing and water resource management.